 Note: I painted the whole inside of the drawer, but painting the sides is all that is needed since you will be covering the bottom with fabric.

 If the wood in your drawer is old, stained, or has a sealer on it, you may want to put a coat of stain blocking primer on the surface first and let it dry before painting.
-This will keep the wood tannins or stain from seeping through to the paint which may change the color.
+This will keep the wood tannins stains or odors from seeping through to the paint which may change the color.

 3. Measure the inside of drawer and cut fabric about an inch larger all around than the measurements.